Donetsk People's Republic: History

 The Luhansk and Donetsk Peoples Republics are located in the historical Donbas region of Eastern Ukraine.
 Since Ukraine's independence from the Soviet Union in 1991, Eastern and Western Ukraine typically have voted for different candidates in presidential elections.
 Viktor Yanukovych, a Donetsk native, was elected as President of Ukraine in 2010.
 Eastern Ukrainian dissatisfaction with the government can also be attributed to the Euromaidan Protests which began in November 2013, as well as Russian support due to tension in Russia–Ukraine relations over Ukraine's geopolitical orientation.
 President Yanukovych's overthrow in the 2014 Ukrainian revolution led to protests in Eastern Ukraine, which gradually escalated into an armed conflict between the newly formed Ukrainian government and the local armed militias.
 The pro-Russian unrest in Ukraine was originally characterised by riots and protests which had eventually escalated into the storming of government offices.

+In 2011, Ukrainian Luhansk and Donetsk oblasts had a combined population of 6.1 million.
+As a result of Russian military aggression in 2014, 2 million had to leave the region as refugees.
+After full-scale Russian invasion in 2022, under the false pretext of "genocide of Russian speakers", another approximately 3 million either fled or were killed, resulting in an 80% decrease of the Donbas population.
+According to political scientist Taras Kuzio, this amounts to "destruction, depopulation, and genocide".